mrudorfer/pybullet-tutorials/manipulator-motion-control/README.md

 robot_id = p.loadURDF('franka_panda/panda.urdf')
 ```

-Implement the change and see if it stays upright this time.
+Implement the change and see if it stays static this time.

 Hint: the Python values for `True` and `False` are interpreted as `1` and `0`, so
 you do not need to provide actual integer values.

-## Task 2: Understanding the joint values
+## 2: Understanding the joint values

 Our robot should have a static base now, but the initial configuration is a
 bit awkward.
-Perhaps we can put the robot in a more suitable configuration to begin with.
+Perhaps we can put the robot in a more suitable configuration before the start of
+the simulation.

 As mentioned before, the arm has 7 DoF.
-These are the following:
+These are illustrated in the following figure:

 ![Franka Panda](../assets/franka-7dof.jpg)

 (Image from [Ho et al. (2022)](http://dx.doi.org/10.1109/ACCESS.2023.3234104))

 ### Joint range / limits